Welcome to the second installment of this special Kensa technical blog.

 Kensa suggests you size your buffer tank allowing 10 litres per kW of ground source heat pump output.
 So if you have a 10kW heat pump, a 100 litre buffer is needed.
 If you are using a twin compressor unit, you only need to account for one compressor; for example, a 16kW Twin heat pump is two 8kW compressors, requiring 80 litres of buffer volume.

 In this case you may wish to use Kensa’s 100 litre buffer, which is a rectangular unit strong enough to have an unvented cylinder on top of it (up to 300 litres and subject to height clearance).

 What about adding other heat sources?

 A lot of clients hope to be able to feed the heat output from a wood burning stove into their heat pump system, or perhaps even use solar thermal to contribute to space heating.
 Whilst Kensa does offer buffers with an additional coil, remember that uncontrollable sources of heat such as wood burners can’t be fitted onto pressurised heating systems.

 You will also have to be very careful with the heat pump’s control system – if the heat pump’s return temperature sensor is permanently ‘satisfied’ thanks to additional heat sources, then the ground source heat pump simply won’t operate.
 This is fine when you want the additional heat source to take priority over the ground source heat pump, but if that additional source is an immersion heater for example, this isn’t a good idea!

-Also remember that if your customer wants to claim the Renewable Heat Incentive (RHI), the system still needs to be MCS compliant.
+Also remember that if your customer wants to claim the Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding), the system still needs to be MCS compliant.
 Adding other heat sources could have an impact on this, or mean that metering is required.